Flood Damaged Cars Checklist

 With the possibility that used car dealers may unknowingly (or willingly) sell flood damaged vehicles, it is prudent for customers to check flood damaged cars before they buy.
-Mark the check boxes if the statement next to it is true.
-Any check marks should be a signal to stay away or investigate further.
+Mark a check in the box next to the statement if it is true.
+Any check mark should be a signal to stay away from a respective vehicle or at the very least, investigate further.
 Download Checklist here.

 Sniff around the interior of the vehicle to identify mold, which is a good indicator of previous moisture.
 Turn on the A/C and Heat to get a good idea of the air quality.
 If mold is present, then you should be able to smell a musty or earthy scent.